natunaorg/fivem/docs/CONTRIBUTING.md

     You could discuss this with others on our [Discord Server](https://discord.gg/kGPHBvXzGM).

+3. ### *Make Sure Your Code Is Pass The Testing*
+    We like to have the consistency of the code, so, please make sure your code is pass the testing.
+Use `npm run lint` or `yarn lint` command to run the test.

-3. ### *Pull Request*
+4. ### *Pull Request*
-    Always maintain to have your fork with the latest version on the upstream branch, and always make sure to have a pull request to `development` branch only!
+    Always maintain to have your fork with the latest version on the upstream branch, and always make sure to have a pull request to different branch than the master branch.

 Also, you don't have to update the documentation, the repository maintainers would handle that.